laradock/laradock/README.md

 By installing xDebug, you are enabling it to run on startup by default.

-To controll the behavior of xDebug (in the `php-fpm` Container), you can run the following commands from the LaraDock root folder:
+To controll the behavior of xDebug (in the `php-fpm` Container), you can run the following commands from the LaraDock root folder, (at the same prompt where you run docker-compose):

 - Stop xDebug from running by default: `./xdebugPhpFpm stop`.
 - Start xDebug by default: `./xdebugPhpFpm start`.